• Skip to primary navigation

 Instructions

-• Add 1 ½ cups water to pot, along with 3-inch trivet.
-Place pan on top of trivet and lock lid.
-Cook for 45 minutes at high pressure.
+• Add 1 ½ cups of water to the Instant Pot and place a 3-inch trivet inside.
+Place the covered pan on top of the trivet and lock the lid.
+Set to cook on high pressure for 45 minutes.

-• Once cook time is complete, quick-release pressure.
-Remove lid and aluminum foil, then let cool for a few minutes.
-Slice and serve warm.
+• Once the cooking time is complete, perform a quick release of the pressure.
+Carefully remove the lid and the aluminum foil.
+Let the frittata cool for a few minutes before slicing and serving warm.

 Notes